KEINOS/go-noise/README.md

 ### Note

-This package does NOT support more than 3 dimensions.
+This package ONLY supports up to 3 dimensions.
 If more than 3 dimentions were given, such as `Noise.Eval64(w, x, y, z)`, it will retrun a `0` (zero) value.

 ## Usage